riccardotzr/riccardotzr/README.md

 ### 📖 Bio

-I'm a software developer from Italy.
 From Sardinia, based in Milan.
 Focuses on .NET Core, NodeJS, Go and K8S.
 I'm currently working at Vittoria Assicurazioni as Software Engineer.